inab/oeb-fairsoft-evaluator-post-installation/README.md

 $ git commit -m "update static files"
 ```

-After this, the `gh-pages` branch is updated and the static files are served by GitHub pages.
+After this, the `main` branch is updated and the static files are served by GitHub pages.

+> :warning: the `gh-pages` branch is not used anymore.

 ### Nuxt configuration
 In addition to the GitHub pages configuration, the [nuxt.config.js](./nuxt.config.js) file contains some configuration that is needed to make sure that the static files are served correctly.